 - any career where one works with numbers

 Why numbers?
 Working with numbers takes excellent concentration, excellent typing ability, and attention to detail.
 Additionally, I’ve never met a school teacher who did not excel in medical transcription.
 Anyone good with reading, writing, editing will also excel in medical transcription.

 Medical transcriptionists are sitting most of the day, so a person who is used to working outside or being on their feet all day may need to adjust to the new work environment.

 Obtaining New Skills

-If you do not possess any of the above career skills, do not despair.
+If you don’t have any of the above career skills, don’t worry.
 A good online medical transcription school that offers comprehensive online training will teach you everything you need to know from the ground up.

 Skills that should be taught in a good program are as follows:

 - Computer and software training in Windows, MS Word, and others

 - Medical terminology across a variety of specialties